FC København

 Tuborg cost me 18DKK, around £2.
 The place was rough and ready but fine for

-weather, there will still some fine photo opportunities.
+weather, there were still some fine photo opportunities.
 Some of the

 establishments along the side of Nyhavn were attractive, and I dare say I’d

-have given them a go if I was in a group, but I wanted a budget afternoon.
+have given them a go if I were in a group, but I wanted a budget afternoon.

 The Wall